 Adult skaters joining at all skill levels (from never-been-on-skates to All Star, and every point in between) must attend Orientation.
 Orientation covers league basics, culture, dues, insurance, and meeting some people in the league.
+Our next Orientation is scheduled for Saturday, March 9 from 3:30-5pm at the Hangar (behind Oaks Park Skating Rink).
+REGISTER HERE!

 Whether you are a brand new skater or have spent some time on wheels, our Derby 101 class teaches you the basics in a focused and supportive environment.
 The class, held on Sunday mornings (8-10 am) at the RCR Hangar, is taught by current Rose City Rollers players skilled in coaching newer skaters.
 In this smaller class format we provide targeted instruction and constructive feedback, building skills to get you rolling at full speed, including: